skadistats/clarity/README.md

 	<version>1.0</version>
 </dependency>
 ```
+Warning: Stable version is out of date, and will not be able to parse new replays.
+Use the newest snapshot instead!
+Stable will be updated before the century ends, I promise ;-)

 There is also the possibility to use the bleeding edge, which I try to keep in sync with the Git-Repo.
 However, this latest snapshot is not available in Maven Central, so you got to add a pointer to the